Disentangling generalization and memorization in large language models using chess: Related work

 \section{Related work}

-With this investigation, we aim to contribute to an active debate on the extent to which \glspl{acr:llm} exhibit emergent reasoning and generalization--phenomena closely related to the notion of fluid intelligence.
-The distinction between \emph{crystallized} and \emph{fluid intelligence} parallels long-standing research on \emph{\gls{acr:wd}} versus \emph{\gls{acr:ood}} performance and on \emph{generalization} in neural networks.
-In machine learning terms, crystallized intelligence corresponds to performance grounded in recall within the support of the training distribution, while fluid intelligence reflects compositional generalization under limited priors~\citep{chollet2019_intelligence}.
-An increasing number of studies explore the degree to which current \glspl{acr:llm} can generalize beyond their training data distribution.
+With this investigation, we aim to contribute to an active debate on the extent to which \glspl{acr:llm} exhibit memorization versus emergent reasoning and generalization.
+An increasing number of studies explore the degree to which current \glspl{acr:llm} can effectively solve tasks beyond their training data distribution.
 However, the evidence remains inconclusive.